D4wnstar/aetherwisp/Electromagnetism/Circuitry/Ohm's law.md

 $$\boxed{\mathbf{J}=\sigma(\mathbf{E}+\mathbf{v}\times \mathbf{B})}$$
 The reason the former formula is still mostly correct is because the charges are often moving rather slowly within circuitry, which makes the magnetic forces minimal in comparison to the electric ones.
 In [[plasma|plasmas]] however, the second term is usually not negligible.
 #### Consequences
 Say you have a piece of ohmic material that's being traversed by a *steady* current.
-We know that the [[divergence]] of the electric field is zero, so
+We know that the [[Divergence]] of the electric field is zero, so
 $$\nabla\cdot\mathbf{E}=\frac{1}{\sigma}\nabla\cdot\mathbf{J}=0$$
 As expected, Ohm's law obeys the continuity equation $\nabla\cdot\mathbf{J}=-\frac{ \partial \rho }{ \partial t }=0$.
 This is true only if the conductivity is constant, that is, uniform over the material.
 What this means is that, *inside* of a material of uniform conductivity subject to a steady current, [[Laplace's equation]] still holds and may be used to calculate the potential.
 It is not in general true *outside* and especially not on the interface between materials.